TPE exam guidance

 Make periodic system checks

 Periodically check that auto-save is still turned on and is saving to the location selected.
-You should also periodically check that Cirrus and Proctorio are working correctly.
+You should also periodically check that the assessment platform and remote invigilation software are working correctly.
 If you notice any issues, please resolve these immediately.

 Keep check of time

 You are required to keep your own timings.
-Cirrus has a timer with your total exam time, however, you must ensure you’re using this time for the correct purpose – 15 minutes for paper printing at the beginning has been added to this time and can’t be used for any other purposes.
+The assessment platform has a timer with your total assessment time, however, you must ensure you’re using this time for the correct purpose – 15 minutes for paper printing at the beginning has been added to this time and can’t be used for any other purposes.

-There will be no upload window at the end of your exam.
-Everything that you wish to be submitted and marked as part of your exam must be uploaded by the end of the time.
+There will be no upload window at the end of your assessment.
+Everything that you wish to be submitted and marked as part of your assessment must be uploaded by the end of the time.

 AM and PM papers (TPE Case Study only)